GulamJilani5/system-design/typeofsystems/communicationpattern/asynchronous.md

 →
 ⁕

+# Asynchronous Communication

+## 1. WebClient

+- Non-blocking Http client(Reactive)

-# Asynchronous Communication(Message Broker or Broker) = (RabbitMQ, Apache Kafka)
+## 2. (Message Broker or Broker) = (RabbitMQ, Apache Kafka)

 - A Message Broker is a middleware that facilitates communication between different services or applications by translating messages between messaging protocols, routing, and queuing.

 ##### 🔵 Why called Broker ?

 - Because like a broker in real life, RabbitMQ sits in between two parties (producer and consumer), managing and facilitating the exchange of data without the two needing to know about each other directly.

 ##### 🔵 What type of data it can manage(Receive & Send)?

 - JSON, XML, Text, Binary Files, Java Objects.

 ---

-## ➡️1.
+### ➡️2.1.
 RabbitMQ

     RabbitMQ is a popular open-source message broker that implements the Advanced Message Queuing Protocol (AMQP).
     It acts as a middleman that routes, buffers, and delivers messages between producers (senders) and consumers (receivers) in a reliable and scalable way.

 ##### ⚙️ How RabbitMQ Manages Message Queuing

 1. **Producer** – Sends messages to an exchange.
 2. **Exchange** – Routes messages to queues based on routing rules.